Considerations for All Types of Replication

 - Using Multiple Versions of SQL Server in a Replication Topology

 In addition to these topics, the topic for each replication feature describes considerations for implementing the feature.

 SQL Server Agent

 It is important to understand how to secure a replication environment to protect the data and business logic in your application.
 Fundamentally, securing your replication environment is a matter of understanding your authentication and authorization options, understanding appropriate uses of replication filtering features, and learning specific measures for securing each piece of the replication environment (including the Distributor, Publisher, Subscribers, and the snapshot folder).
-For more information, see Security and Protection (Replication).
+For more information, see Security Considerations for Replication.